Code-Institute-Submissions/Trash-Tournaments/README.md

 ### Design changes from project inception

 + Originally I was going to use the standard navbartoggler icon from BootStrap but decided to use a font awesome icon inside my span element of the button.
 Doesn't seem to affect my site as it stands, I used a trash can icon to build the brands presence.
+    + EDIT: I ended up designing a nav logo using the 3 lines of a conventional hamburger icon and have used this instead.
 ---

 ## Features